A newer version of this documentation is available.

 If you prefer an unwrapped value, you could use the following variant instead:

-SELECT VALUE COUNT(b) FROM beers b;
+SELECT VALUE COUNT(ht) FROM hotel ht;

 This time the result will simply be: